Art of Mathura: Early depictions of Indian deities (190–180 BCE)

-Samkarshana, Vāsudeva and the female Goddess Ekanamsha shown in a rock painting at Tikla, 3rd–2nd century BCE.
+Samkarshana, Vāsudeva and the female Goddess Ekanamsha shown in a rock painting at Tikla, near Mathura, 3rd–2nd century BCE.

-Indian deities on the coinage of the Indo-Greek king Agathocles: Samkarshana and Vāsudeva, c.
+Indian deities Samkarshana and Vāsudeva on the coinage of the Indo-Greek king Agathocles, minted not far west of Mathura c.
 190–180 BCE.
 These are considered as "the earliest unambiguous" images of these deities.

 The anthropomorphic depiction of various deities apparently started to appear in the middle of the 1st millennium BCE.
 Panini and Patanjali seem to mention depictions of Shiva, Skanda, Visaka, Vāsudeva-Krishna and Arjuna.
 In particularly, the worship of Balarama-Samkarshana and Vāsudeva-Krishna seems to have originated in Mathura, where they were revered as members of the five Vrishni heroes, and spread from there.

 Before the introduction of stone sculpture, there may have been an older tradition of using clay or wood to represent Indian deities, which, because of their inherent fragility, have not survived.
 Apart from the local terracotta figurines generally showing female fertility deities, there are no early remains of such representations of Indian deities.
 Probably the earliest known Indian depiction of these Mathuran deities is a rock painting found at Tikla, around 170 kilometers south of Mathura, on the road from Mathura to Tumain and Ujjain.
 This rock painting is dated to the 3rd–2nd century BCE, based on the paleography of the Brahmi inscription accompanying it.
 Here, the deities are depicted wearing a dhoti with a peculiar headdress, and are shown holding their attributes: a plow and a sort of mace for Balarama, and a mace and a wheel for Vāsudeva.
 A third smaller character is added, forming what can be called a Vrishni trio, in the person of a female, thought to be the Goddess Ekanamsha, who seems to hold a Chatra royal umbrella.